Annuity Due: Complete Guide to Definition & Calculation

 Annuity Due

-Before you dive into understanding what an annuity due is, you must know what annuity means.
-Annuity is a series of payments made at timely intervals, and the timing of when you make these payments helps differentiate its various types.
-Whereas, annuity due meaning is a payment system where you pay or get the money at the beginning of a period, not at the end.
+Before you dive into understanding what an annuity due is, you must know what an annuity is.
+An annuity is a series of payments made at timely intervals, and the timing of when you make these payments helps differentiate its various types.
+An annuity due is a payment system where you pay or get the money at the beginning of a period, not at the end.

 For example: